 In a world where technology is developing and advancing every single day, tech-savvy people are needed now more than ever before.
 And this isn’t only true when it comes to huge, designated projects or things like AI - there are a lot of companies and individual people who are interested in software or web development.
 Good developers are difficult to come by, however - it is often said that this reflects on the Java developer salary.
 Whether that’s true or not, that’s what we’ll try to figure out in this Java programmer salary article.

 First of all, we’ll briefly go over the job title itself.
-It is probably worth discussing what Java programing is, before we start talking about the money.
+It is probably worth discussing what Java programming is before we start talking about the money.
 Once we have that out of the way, we’ll be able to start talking about the Java developer salary.
-However, since there are a few different types of Java developers out there, we’ll cover the main ones – both to be more objective and to give you a better understanding of the topic at hand.
+However, since there are a few different types of Java developers out there, we’ll cover the main ones - both to be more objective and to give you a better understanding of the topic at hand.

 Table of Contents

-So – let’s take it from the top.
-You’ve probably heard the title many times before – Java developer.
-However, many people still get a bit confused as to what these developers actually do – or, in other words, what are their responsibilities.
+So - let’s take it from the top.
+You’ve probably heard the title many times before - Java developer.
+However, many people still get a bit confused as to what these developers do - or, in other words, what are their responsibilities.
 Let’s take a minute and cover the main points.

 As you’ve probably guessed it, Java developers work with the Java programming language.
 This means that these experts specialize and dedicate their time solemnly to learning Java.
-Java programing can be implemented in many different situations and scenarios – business apps, web development, and so on.
-This is why Java developers usually work really closely with other types of programmers and developers.
+Java programing can be implemented in many different situations and scenarios - business apps, web development, and so on.
+This is why Java developers usually work closely with other types of programmers and developers.
 Now, that’s all pretty simple, but why would anyone want to integrate Java into their apps?

 There are many different reasons why people would want to use Java.
 Not to go too in-depth (believe me, I could - there’s a lot of great things about Java that we could cover extensively), let me just name a few key points that are often brought up - Java is scalable, quite universal and - most importantly - portable.
 If you write the code once, you will be able to transfer it anywhere you’d please.